 In August 2017 Professor Dawson opened the third study of vagus nerve stimulation paired with rehabilitation movements.
 The study will recruit 30 participants across the UK and another 100 in the USA.

-For more information about the trial see Brochure.
+For more information about the trial see the MicroTransponder brochure.